-To support the implementation of the report's recommendations, the Design Skills Implementation Group was established with key stakeholder representatives from industry, education and government.
+To support the implementation of recommendations in these areas, the Design Skills Implementation Group was established with key stakeholder representatives from industry, education and government.
 The Group provides a forum for practical action and collaboration aimed at addressing the skills needs of the sector.
+The first formal meeting of the Group was held in April 2020 in advance of the report's publication in June 2020.
 Membership of the Group includes the EGFSN Secretariat based in the Department of Enterprise, Trade and Employment (DETE), the Design and Crafts Council Ireland (DCCI), Design Educators Ireland (DEI), the Institute of Designers in Ireland (IDI), the Industry Research and Development Group (IRDG), and the Service Design Network (SDN).
 The Department of Further and Higher Education, Research, Innovation and Science (DHFHERIS) also contributed to this Group through regular updates on the actions underway in their Department to support the delivery of the report's goals.